Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 Sunnah of Prophet Muhammad saw.

-So where have I been all time, to begin with it all started somewhere between 2018 and 2019 when gradually started to lose my thoughts and words, I just could not intellectualize complicated words.
+So where have I been all time, to begin with it all started somewhere between 2018 and 2019 when I gradually started to lose my thoughts and words, I just could not intellectualize complicated words.
 In my daily life I was getting much slower, my work started to suffer as I couldn’t concentrate or do simple cognitive tasks.
 Even the gym and exercises were bringing sickness, headaches and extreme fatigue.

 When I could have done with some relaxation and ease, my